COMMUNITY INVESTMENT FUND

 Can I host an event at Metropolis at Metrotown benefiting a charity?

-Metropolis at Metrotown holds a number of events each year and is always looking for new and innovative events.
-If you have a well thought-out idea, please contact our Special Events Manager, Anne Blaine: firstname.lastname@example.org
+Metropolis at Metrotown holds a number of events each year and we are always looking for new and innovative events.
+If you have a well thought-out idea, please send your idea to Anne Blaine, Marketing Coordinator at [email protected].

-Can I conduct a survey or questionnaire in the centre?
+Can I conduct a survey or questionnaire in the mall?

-No, Metropolis at Metrotown does not allow solicitation in our centre.
+No, Metropolis at Metrotown does not allow solicitation in our centre or on mall property.